 Cemetery Cleanup Reminders

-Our next cemetery cleanup begins Monday, June 23rd.
-Please see below for additional information.
 We appreciate your understanding and cooperation in following the cemetery rules and regulations.
-Please note the following:
+Here are a few important reminders:

-• Artificial flowers are subject to removal from gravesites and mausoleum flower tables at this time.
-As a reminder, artificial flowers are only permitted at the cemeteries from November 1st until one week after Easter.
+• Artificial flowers are only permitted at the cemeteries from November 1st until one week after Easter.

-• Artificial flowers will not be removed at Holy Sepulchre Cemetery.
-Artificial flowers are permitted year-round at Holy Sepulchre only due to the cemetery’s deer population.
+• Artificial flowers are permitted year-round at Holy Sepulchre only due to the cemetery’s deer population.

 • Due to the volume of items being removed during cemetery cleanups, it is not possible to make arrangements to have families claim items once they have been removed.
-Families are requested to remove any placed items that they wish to save by Sunday, June 22nd.
-We kindly ask that families refrain from placing any prohibited items back on graves after the cleanup is completed.
+We kindly ask that families refrain from placing any prohibited items back on graves after cleanups are completed.

 Please click the links below for more information and to review a summary of the rules and regulations for Catholic Cemeteries of Long Island.